Mill Hill East tube station

 The station was opened in 1867 as part of the Great Northern Railway's line between Finsbury Park and Edgware stations.
 As part of London Underground's partially completed Northern Heights plan, main line passenger services ended in 1939 and Northern line trains started serving the station in 1941.
+The station was refurbished in 2007 with accessibility work completed in 2020.